simone3991/rhai/README.md

 # Electric-Load-Recognizer

-A Java tool to recognize different electric loads real-time
+This Java tool is meant to identify household appliances over power consumption data